 Barton, Alabama is located on the west bank of Caney Creek, about one mile from its confluence with the Tennessee River in Colbert County, ten miles west of the county seat of Tuscumbia.
 Barton was originally where the post office was located when it was a part of Franklin county.
 The post office operated from 1859 to 1972.
-When Colbert County was carved from Franklin County in 1867, Barton became a part of the newly created Colbert, County.
+When Colbert County was carved from Franklin County in 1867, Barton became a part of the newly created Colbert County.

 Barton was originally known as Barton Depot or Barton Station.
-Barton was founded in 1906 and named for Armistead Barton, a businessman from Tuscumbia who built Barton Hall (also known as the Cunningham Plantation) and owned land in the area.
+It was founded in 1906 and named for Armistead Barton, a businessman from Tuscumbia who built Barton Hall (also known as the Cunningham Plantation) and owned land in the area.

 Barton Family – early settlers